xinyaocse/EchoLLM_Code/README.md

 ## Datasets

-The Datasets folder contains subsets of all datasets, ​​as​​ the original datasets are too large.
-These subsets consist of randomly selected and combined samples from:
+The Datasets folder contains representative subsets of all datasets used in this study, as the original datasets are too large to be fully released.
+These subsets are randomly selected and curated to ensure coverage of key experimental scenarios.
+The folder is organized into the following subdirectories:

-- The training and testing sets for training the CNN-based Classification Model
+- *CNN_TrainTest*: Training and testing data for the CNN-based classification model.
-- The LeASR real-world dataset
+- *LeASR_RealWorld*: Real-world data collected for the LeASR module.
-- Controlled Experiments datasets
+- *Controlled_Experiments*: Data used in controlled environment experiments.
-- Ablation Study datasets
+- *Ablation_Study*: Datasets used in ablation studies.
-- Attack Robustness datasets
+- *Attack_Robustness*: Samples for evaluating robustness under varying attack conditions.
-- User Diversity Study datasets
+- *User_Diversity*: Data collected from users with diverse demographic and behavioral profiles.
-- Multilingual Robustness datasets
+- *Multilingual*: Audio data in multiple languages to test multilingual inference robustness.
-- EchoLLM vs. Other Eavesdropping Attacks datasets
+- *EchoLLM_Comparison*: Evaluation data for comparing EchoLLM with other acoustic eavesdropping methods.
-- Bone Conduction vs. Other Headphones datasets
+- *Headphone_Comparison*: Datasets for comparing bone conduction headphones with other types.
-- Inferring Numerical Data datasets
+- *Numerical_Inference*: Audio clips designed for inferring numerical data such as phone numbers or passcodes.
-- Inferring Sensitive Information datasets
+- *Sensitive_Info*: Samples used for inferring sensitive personal or contextual information.

 ---